 The meat will also begin to lose moisture as it hangs.
 Paradoxically, this is a good thing when it comes to cooking.
 Wet, fresh, under-hung meat carries too much water, which expands as the temperature rises during cooking, stretching the fibres of the meat and leaching out between them – especially when the meat contract again after cooking and during carving.
 This means that wet meat ends up driver after cooking and vice versa.
 Well-hung meat is, quite simply, tastier and more tender than unhung or under-hung meat.

-In NamNam Singapore, we use Angus grass fed-beef, coming chilled from South West Victoria, Australian.
-The cut we are using for our Pho Australian Beef slices & Pho Truffle Australian Wagyu Beef Slices comes from the cut called Rump.
+In NamNam in Singapore, we are using Angus grass fed-beef, coming chilled from South West Victoria, Australian.
+The cut we are using for our Pho Australian Beef slices & Pho Truffle Australian Wagyu Beef Slices is coming from the cut called Rump.
 Considerably cheaper than fillet, RUMP STEAK is also tastier and chewier, though if it is not properly matured it can be less than tasty and far too chewy.
 It is also suitable frying, grilling and barbecuing, in thickish slices.

 When you are sure of the quality and maturity of a piece of rump, and if it has particularly good marbling, then a large piece of the “eye” (a muscle that can be separated from the rest of the rump) makes a fabulous roast, which can be cooked fast and served rarely.
 The meat from the lower muscle of the rump is rather tougher.
 It should be separate from the piece from which you cut your rump steak and used as silverside.
 Good, well-hung rump steak makes the best steak tartare, but you must scrupulously remove any sinews.